The intelligence layer for your AI API stack

 Does onWatch work with Cline, Roo Code, Kilo Code, or Claude Code?

-Yes. onWatch monitors the API provider (Synthetic, Z.ai, or Anthropic), not the coding tool.
-Any tool that uses these API keys—including Cline, Roo Code, Kilo Code, Claude Code, Cursor, Windsurf, and others—will have its usage tracked automatically.
+Yes. onWatch monitors the API provider (Synthetic, Z.ai, Anthropic, Codex, GitHub Copilot, or Antigravity), not the coding tool.
+Any tool that uses these API keys-including Cline, Roo Code, Kilo Code, Claude Code, Cursor, GitHub Copilot, Antigravity, and others-will have its usage tracked automatically.

 How does Anthropic API tracking work?

-Anthropic's Pro/Max plan exposes utilization percentages and reset times for five_hour and seven_day windows, plus per-model breakdowns (seven_day_sonnet, seven_day_opus). onWatch polls this data, stores historical snapshots, and adds what Anthropic doesn't show: usage trends over time, reset cycle detection, rate projections, and cross-provider context alongside Synthetic and Z.ai.
+Anthropic's Pro/Max plan exposes utilization percentages and reset times for five_hour and seven_day windows, plus per-model breakdowns (seven_day_sonnet, seven_day_opus). onWatch polls this data, stores historical snapshots, and adds what Anthropic doesn't show: usage trends over time, reset cycle detection, rate projections, and cross-provider context alongside Synthetic, Z.ai, Codex, and GitHub Copilot.
 Set ANTHROPIC_TOKEN in your .env or let onWatch auto-detect from Claude Code credentials.

 What is the Both view and why does it matter?

-The Both view is onWatch's cross-provider unified dashboard.
-It shows Synthetic, Z.ai, and Anthropic quotas side-by-side so you can compare headroom across providers at a glance.
+The All Providers view is onWatch's cross-provider unified dashboard.
+It shows Synthetic, Z.ai, Anthropic, Codex, GitHub Copilot, and Antigravity quotas side-by-side so you can compare headroom across providers at a glance.
 For example, if your Synthetic search quota is at 95% but Z.ai tokens are at 34%, you know to route work to Z.ai.
-No other tool provides this cross-provider intelligence—provider dashboards only show their own data.
+No other tool provides this cross-provider intelligence-provider dashboards only show their own data.

 Does onWatch send any data to external servers?

 No. onWatch has zero telemetry.
 All usage data is stored locally in a SQLite file on your machine.
-The only outbound network calls are to the Synthetic, Z.ai, and Anthropic quota APIs you configure.
+The only outbound network calls are to the Synthetic, Z.ai, Anthropic, Codex, GitHub Copilot, and Antigravity quota APIs you configure.
 No analytics, no tracking, no cloud.
 The source code is fully auditable on GitHub (GPL-3.0).

 How much memory does onWatch use?

-onWatch idles at ~25-30 MB RAM and peaks at ~50 MB during dashboard rendering.
+onWatch uses <50 MB RAM under all conditions (typically ~34 MB idle, ~43 MB under heavy load), measured with all six agents (Synthetic, Z.ai, Anthropic, Codex, GitHub Copilot, Antigravity) polling in parallel.
 Breakdown: Go runtime (5 MB), SQLite in-process (2 MB), HTTP server (1 MB), polling buffer (1 MB).
 This is lighter than a single browser tab and designed to run as a background daemon indefinitely.

 What platforms does onWatch support?